 Vivian joined Watsi on November 6th, 2014.
-Seven years ago, Vivian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivian's most recent donation traveled 8,200 miles to support Elizabeth, a 23-year-old farmer from Uganda, to fund a thyroidectomy.
+Eight years ago, Vivian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vivian's most recent donation traveled 8,300 miles to support Oo, a 52 year old husband and father from Burma, to fund surgery on his arm.